 Table 5-1 compares the existing levels-of-service (LOS) presently experienced on the freeway segments of Route 8 to those that would be experienced under year 2030 traffic conditions.
-Presently during the morning and evening peak periods, there are no freeway segments operating at or near capacity (LOS E or F).
-In the future, LOS E or F operations are projected during one or both peak periods for: 14 of the 18 mainline segments; for 24 of the 28 ramp merge/diverge areas; for all three weave areas; for seven of the 16 signalized intersections; and for four of the 17 unsignalized intersections.
+Presently in the morning peak period, there are no freeway segments operating at or near capacity (LOS E or F).